CyR1en/Minecordbot/CONTRIBUTING.md

 * Use full sentences.
 Strings built up out of concatenated bits are harder to translate.
 * Include your strings in **all** of the localization files
 * Include a notice in your Pull Request that the translation of your strings will be necessary.
+Note: We also advise that you target the lang-update branch when updating, modifying or expanding on a localization.

 It is the responsibility of contributors and code reviewers to ensure that all user-facing strings are marked in new PRs and that translators have been notified before merging.